-It has just been announced that that 149 new positions are being made available on the reserve list for administrators EPSO AD5.
-So if you are thinking of an EU career this is the time to apply.
+It has just been announced that 149 new positions are being made available on the reserve list for administrators EPSO AD5.
+So if you are thinking of an EU career, this is the time to apply.
 Get your EPSO training in early to perform at your best!

 EPSO Verbal Reasoning test: Taken in your first language, this is a 10 question test to be taken in 18 minutes.
 The pass mark is 50%.
 Learn about this test on our dedicated page.

 EPSO Numerical Reasoning test: Also in your first language, this 10 question test gives you a time limit of 20 minutes.
 To learn more about this test and get preparation see our dedicated page.

 EPSO Abstract Reasoning Test: In this test, you have to answer 20 questions in a 20-minute time frame.
 Learning how to answer these questions is tricky so see our dedicated page for tips and tricks and get our EPSO training pack for complete preparation.

 Situational Judgement Test: The last test in the EPSO computer-based test section requires you to complete a 20 question Situational Judgement Test, or SJT, in a 30-minute time-frame.
 This test is taken in your second language.
 You need to score at least 60% to be considered for the next section of the EPSO concours.
 Learn more about this test on our dedicated page.

 If you are a graduate or young professional and want to become an EU administrator, this is a great place to start.
 As this is a generalist position, there are three main areas of work performed.
 These are: